 Transparency disclosure: Many of my accounting & tax clients use Gusto to run payroll and I use it for mine, too.

 If you have employees you run payroll (hopefully) on a regular basis.

 It’s yet another part of being a business owner.

-It can also a pain in the ass.
+It can also be a pain in the ass.

 I mean you already have enough to do as the “boss”.